OKRs vs. KPIs: What we'll explore

 Purpose

-While OKRs facilitate ambitious goal setting, engagement, transparency, and alignment for your organization, the main aim of KPIs is to evaluate the success of your overarching business or its activities (e.g., projects, programs, products).
+While OKRs facilitate alignment, ambitious goal setting, engagement, and transparency, the main aim of KPIs is to evaluate the success of your overarching business or its activities (e.g., projects, programs, products).

 Scope